adsabs/adsabs-dev-api/README.md

 * *value* should be a UTF-8, url-encoded string of <= characters

 #### sort
 Indicate how you wish the result set sorted.
-The format is *TYPE direction* where *direction* is one of "asc" or "desc", and *TYPE* is one of
+The format is *"TYPE direction"* where *direction* is one of "asc" or "desc", and *TYPE* is one of

 * DATE - ordered by publication date
 * RELEVANCE - ordered by the document's relevance score calculated during the search
 * CITED - ordered by the number of citations
 * POPULARITY - ordered by how often the document was "read" over the past 90 days

+Example of a properly formated & encoded sort param: "...&sort=CITED+desc..."

 #### facet*
 Include facet data in the response.
 This parameter is repeatable.
 The format is *field[:limit[:mincount]]*, where...